Find It Now

 - Swim diapers are required for all non-toilet trained patrons.

 - For the water slide, minimum slider height is 48”.
 All sliders must be able to pass the “deep end test” prior to use.
 User must be able to comfortably swim the width of the pool.
+New social distancing guidelines will apply, see signage and guards at slide.

 - Lifejackets, masks, goggles or glasses should not be worn while sliding.